A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 FPNAI = (FPR_dark − FPR_light) − (FNR_dark − FNR_light)

 At baseline, CCG = 0.0476 and FPNAI = +0.0273.
 Both metrics improved monotonically as dark skin representation increased through the ablation series.
-But here is the critical finding: standard accuracy metrics showed no alarm at any of the four model configurations.
-Average accuracy across all four models was around 76.4%, and the gap in average dark skin accuracy was modest.
+The critical finding: standard accuracy metrics showed no alarm at any of the four model configurations.
+Average accuracy across all four models was approximately 76.4%, and the gap in average dark skin accuracy was modest.
 The supporting metrics revealed hidden miscalibration and directional error that standard evaluation was structurally unable to detect.
 This is the setup for WCUG.

 The conceptual leap that produced WCUG came from thinking about how other high-stakes industries handle the difference between typical performance and worst-case performance.
 FDA pharmaceutical testing does not evaluate drugs at typical doses and declare them safe.
 It tests at extreme doses, under stress conditions, across vulnerable subpopulations.
 Aircraft are not certified based on performance at standard cruising altitude.
 They are stress-tested at operating limits.

 Medical AI is deployed at a chosen threshold.
 That threshold is not fixed.
 Clinicians adjust it.
 Screening programs adjust it.
 Individual institutions adjust it based on local patient risk profiles.
-If you evaluate fairness at only one threshold, you are reporting the thermometer reading in one room of a burning building.
+Evaluating fairness at only one threshold reports the thermometer reading in one room of a burning building.
 WCUG asks a different question: across all possible operating thresholds, what is the maximum gap between the false negative rate on dark skin and the false negative rate on light skin?

 For each threshold τ ∈ [0, 1]: